Mohammad0104/database_management/README.md

 WHERE "Director"."Country" = 'Canada';
 ```

-### What it demonstrates
+This query helped me practice:

 * `SELECT`
+* `WHERE`
 * Column aliases
-* `WHERE` filtering
+* Filtering data
-* Retrieving specific records based on conditions

 ---

-## 🔗 Join Tables & Multi-Currency Calculation
+## 🔗 Joining Tables & Currency Conversion

-This query joins the `Movie`, `MovieCast`, and `Actor` tables to identify actors associated with higher-budget movies.
+This query joins the `Movie`, `MovieCast`, and `Actor` tables.
+It finds movies with a budget of at least 1.5 million and calculates the budget in different currencies.

-It also converts movie budgets from USD into several currencies.

 ```sql
 SELECT